Parkes Shire

 Parkes Shire is a local government area in the Central West region of New South Wales, Australia.
 The Shire is located adjacent to the Broken Hill railway line and the Newell Highway.

 The area under administration includes the town of Parkes and the surrounding region of 5919 km2, with a population of approximately 14,592 as of 2011.
 The Shire includes the towns of Peak Hill, Alectown, Bogan Gate, Trundle and Tullamore.

-The Mayor of Parkes Shire Council is Cr.
-Ken Keith, who is unaligned with any political party.
+The mayor of Parkes Shire Council is Cr.
+Neil Westcott, who is unaligned with any political party.

 Heritage listings

 Parkes has a number of heritage-listed sites, including: